CaioEmPessoa/ShortcutManager/README.md

 ![image](https://github.com/CaioEmPessoa/ShortcutManager/assets/127911795/b315e252-6a43-4930-82fa-927c41b3b9a8)

 ## Installing:
-You can just download the .exe in the "Releases" tab and extract it anywhere.
+If on windows, you can just download the .exe in the "Releases" tab and extract it anywhere.
+It probably will be marked as virus cause I won't be paying microsoft to be verified..
+For other plataforms you can just run the python version.
+Remember to install the requirements and run the "run.py".
-Or if you want this normal python version, just clone this repo and install the requirements.
-Carefull to not run the 'save reset.py' if not needed, it deletes all your data and resets the app to the defaults.
+Also carefull to not run the 'save reset.py' if not needed, it deletes all your data and resets the app to the defaults. (its there mostly for debbuging...)

 ## How it does?
 ### Adding a shortcut